Mary never in a million years thought this could happen to her.

 Here's what can happen if there is an accident against your auto insurance policy with an undisclosed licensed driver, just like it did with Mary.

-That includes damage to your vehicle, someone else’s vehicle, and any bodily injury to others involved in the accident.
+That includes damage to your vehicle, someone else's vehicle, and any bodily injury to others involved in the accident.
+Auto accident lawyers start rubbing their hands together at this point.

 Most people don't know this, but insurance companies in Texas perform what they call driver discovery checks.
 These are automated scans against state driver's license records to match licensed drivers with home addresses.